-5. Do I need to be "dicamba trained" again in 2022 to use the soybean dicamba herbicides?
+9. Do I need to be "dicamba trained" again in 2023 to use the OTT soybean dicamba herbicides?

-Yes, the 2022 label requirements for the soybean herbicides accepted by EPA again include the annual training requirement for all applicators, handlers, loaders, mixers, and spray equipment handlers.
+Yes, the 2023 label requirements for the soybean herbicides again include the annual training requirement for all applicators, handlers, loaders, mixers, and spray equipment handlers.
 This mandatory annual dicamba training is in addition to the requirement to be a licensed commercial applicator or private applicator.

-6. Who will provide the mandatory annual dicamba training?
+10. Who will provide the mandatory annual dicamba training?

-Annual dicamba training in Indiana is now provided almost exclusively by the soybean dicamba product registrants (BASF, Bayer, Corteva, Syngenta).
-This registrant training may be in person or virtual group training or may be self-directed online training.
+Annual dicamba training in Indiana is provided almost exclusively by the soybean dicamba product registrants (BASF, Bayer, Syngenta).
+The registrant training may be in person, or virtual group training, or may be self-directed online training.
 OISC recommends that you contact your dicamba supplier or visit registrant websites for details.
 OISC will also accept dicamba training that has been accepted by any other state pesticide regulatory agency.

-- 7. Have the soybean dicamba herbicide record keeping requirements changed for 2022?
-No, the 2022 applicator records are the same as in 2021.
-In addition to other requirements, the 2022 records must include the identity of and a receipt for the label-required pH buffering adjuvant/volatility reduction adjuvant and drift reduction adjuvant mixed in every tank mix of the soybean dicamba herbicides.
-If you use the record keeping form developed by Purdue Pesticide Programs in PPP-119, you will satisfy the 2022 dicamba record keeping requirements for Indiana. - 8.
-The labels for the soybean products require that I keep a record of when I checked DriftWatch for the presence of nearby sensitive crops or sites.
-Can I also use that site to check for the presence nearby non-DT soybeans?
+11. Has the OTT soybean dicamba record keeping requirements changed for 2023?

+No, the 2023 applicator records for the OTT products are the same as in the last couple of years.
+The 2023 records must include the identity of and a receipt for the label-required pH buffering adjuvant/volatility reduction adjuvant and drift reduction adjuvant mixed in every tank mix of the soybean dicamba herbicides.
+If you use the record keeping form developed by Purdue Pesticide Programs in PPP-119, you will satisfy the 2023 dicamba record keeping requirements for Indiana https://ppp.purdue.edu/wp-content/uploads/2021/02/PPP-119-2021-fill-in-form.pdf.